junesickim/IG-connectivity/README.md

-# Example Code Based on "A novel approach for brain connectivity using recurrent neural networks and integrated gradients" published in Computers in Biology and Medicine
+# Example Code Based on "A novel approach for brain connectivity using recurrent neural networks and integrated gradients" published in Computers in Biology and Medicine, and "Dynamic memory-enhanced recurrent neural networks with temporal attention for robust long-range connectivity inference" published in Neuroimage

-This repository contains example code that is based on a paper published in the journal **Computers in Biology and Medicine**.
-The current files include a Python script (`IGC.py`) and a Jupyter Notebook (`IGC_example.ipynb`) that demonstrate key methodologies introduced in the research.
+This repository contains example code that is based on a paper published in the journal **Computers in Biology and Medicine** and **Neuroimage**.
+The current files include a Python script (`IGC.py`) and a Jupyter Notebooks (`IGC_example.ipynb` and 'IGC_with_DM_example.ipynb') that demonstrate key methodologies introduced in the research.

 ## Overview